Michelle Obama's Success and Achievements in Timeline

 2019: Most Admired Woman

-In 2019, Michelle Obama topped the Gallup poll asking who is the "most admired woman" in the U.S.
+In 2019, Michelle Obama topped the Gallup poll asking who is the 'most admired woman' in the U.S., for the second year in a row.

 2020: Most Admired Woman

-In 2020, Michelle Obama topped the Gallup poll asking who is the "most admired woman" in the U.S.
+In 2020, Michelle Obama topped the Gallup poll asking who is the 'most admired woman' in the U.S., for the third straight year.

 2020: Siena College Ranking

-In 2020, Michelle Obama was ranked 3rd-best out of 40 American first ladies in a survey conducted by the Siena College Research Institute, which assessed first ladies based on various criteria.
+In 2020, Michelle Obama was ranked 3rd-best out of 40 American first ladies in a Siena College Research Institute survey that assessed them based on criteria like background, value to the country, intelligence, and leadership.

-In 2020, Time magazine retroactively named Michelle Obama as the Woman of the Year for 2008, as part of a review to include historically deserving women in years when a man had been named Person of the Year.
+In 2020, Time magazine retroactively named Michelle Obama as the Woman of the Year for 2008 as part of a review to recognize historically deserving women for years in which only men had been named Person of the Year.

 In November 2023, Michelle Obama was named to the BBC's 100 Women list.